-The entity's interest rate risk arises from long-term borrowings by means of preference shares and the advance received from MTN Holdings which are based on variable rates.
+The entity's interest rate risk arises from long-term borrowings by means of preference shares which are based on variable rates.
 Borrowings issued at variable rates expose the Company to cash flow interest rate risk, which is partially offset by cash held at variable rates.